- 1 Objectives

 Take off the masks

-When playing with a single guard, a character must reveal his identity whenever all the others characters have reached Room 25 (even if that character is a prisoner).
+When playing with a single guard, a character must reveal their identity whenever all the others characters have reached Room 25 (even if that character is a prisoner).

 When playing with two guards, the same applies as soon as two characters are left out of Room 25.